Trams in Görlitz

 The Görlitz tramway network (Straßenbahnnetz Görlitz) is a network of tramways forming part of the public transport system in Görlitz, a city in the federal state of Saxony, Germany.

 Opened in 1882, the network has been operated since 1996 by the Verkehrsgesellschaft Görlitz (VGG), since 2019 by the Görlitzer Verkehrsbetriebe, and is integrated in the Verkehrsverbund Oberlausitz-Niederschlesien (ZVON).

 Lines

 As of 2019, the network had the following lines:

+On weekdays line 1 is served by coupled pairs of trams.

 Rolling stock

-The current fleet consists of 14 KT4D trams built from 1979 until 1990.
-The procurement of new trams is in preparation.
+The current fleet consists of 14 KT4D trams built between 1979 and 1990.
+The trams were modernised during the 1990s with a chopper control system and received the designation KT4D-C.

+In 2019 a procurement project for new trams was launched jointly with tram operators in Leipzig and Zwickau.
+A contract was signed in December 2021 with LEIWAG (a consortium of HeiterBlick and Kiepe Electric) and Görlitz will receive eight new 30 m long trams.